 The cash and cash equivalents are held with banks which are of good repute.
+Management has assessed its expected credit losses on cash and bank and concluded that it is immaterial.

 The carrying amount of financial assets represents the maximum credit exposure.
 The maximum exposure to credit risk at the reporting date was as follows: